-The first step to communicating with the device is to open a connection from the host computer.
+The first step to communicate with the device is to open a connection from the host computer.
 The following code is an example of how this is done using the DeviceOpen() function.
 The function returns a HANDLE to the device that must be used by subsequent function calls to the device.

 '''

 SCISTATUS status;

 HANDLE device_handle;

-Uint8_t baudrate = 1; // rate = 115200
+Uint8_t baudrate = 1; // rate: 0 = 57600 1 = 115200

 sciCommInterface_t commInterface = RS232_INT;

 Status = DeviceOpen(commInterface, COM1, baudrate, &device_handle);

 '''

+Note, serial baud rate of the device defaults to 115200 if the baud rate pin is left unconnected or pulled high.
 The COM1 of type char for this example accesses the device through the serial port.
 Upon successfully executing this function, the device active LED on the front panel will turn green.
 This DeviceOpen() call does not apply any other changes to the device; its working state remains unchanged by the command.